imixs/imixs-docker/hadoop/README.md

 # imixs/hadoop

 The Docker Image 'imixs/hadoop' provides a Docker image to setup a single node hadoop cluster.
-This container can be used to test the hadoop WebHDFS Rest API.
+This container can be used to test the hadoop [HttpFS Rest API](https://hadoop.apache.org/docs/current/hadoop-hdfs-httpfs/index.html).
 The image is based on the [official openjdk:8 Docker image](https://hub.docker.com/r/_/openjdk/) and was inspired from [athlinks/hadoop](https://hub.docker.com/r/athlinks/hadoop/).

 The Docker Image 'imixs/hadoop' provides the following features: